 A transfer or returning student who is working on a second degree subsequent to the completion of his/her first bachelor degree must complete at least thirty (30) semester credit hours in residence at Randall University and the major requirements for the degree.
-The first bachelor degree is considered to meet the general education requirements for the second degree.
+The first bachelor degree from accredited institutions by the Department of Education (does not include institutions not located in the U.S.) is considered to meet the general education requirements for the second degree.